Mickey Matson and the Copperhead Conspiracy: Reception

 The Dove Foundation gives Mickey Matson and the Copperhead Conspiracy a four Dove rating, the film is "Dove Family-Approved, Suitable for all ages".
-ChristianCinimea.com movie reviewer, Edwin L. Carpenter writes: "This movie is a delightful journey into the imagination!
+ChristianCinema.com movie reviewer, Edwin L. Carpenter writes: "This movie is a delightful journey into the imagination!
 When you have a story which has its roots in President Lincoln and the Civil War, a boy and a girl, bad guys, a quest for three elements which could cause great harm, and the wonderful Christopher Lloyd as Grandpa Jack, what's not to like?"